ibrahima1289/kura-wishlist-hw/README.md

 ## Goal:

-The goal for this assignment is to deploy a sample application im order to demonstrate how microservices run in **Kubernetes** with containers.
+The goal for this assignment is to deploy a sample application in order to demonstrate how microservices run in **Kubernetes** with containers.

 ## Precedure: